-This warranty is valid worldwide with the exception that freight and duty charges incurred outside the contiguous 48 United States will be prepaid by customer.
+This warranty is valid world wide with the exception that freight and duty charges incurred outside the contiguous 48 United States will be prepaid by customer.

 Except as provided above, AIMS makes no warranty of any kind, express or implied, including without limitation the implied warranties of merchantability and fitness for a particular purpose.
 In no event shall AIMS be liable for indirect, special or consequential damages.
 This warranty only applies to AIMS Power branded products.
 All other name brand products are warranted by and according to their respective manufacturer.
 Please do not attempt to return non-AIMS Power branded products to AIMS Power.

 For additional products such as:

 - Modified sine wave inverters

 - Pure sine wave inverters

-- Solar Charge Controllers
+- Solar charge controllers

-- On Grid Inverters

-- Inverter Chargers and Automatic transfer switches
+- Inverter chargers

 - Custom cut cables

+- Custom kits

 - Batteries

-- Solar Panels
+- Solar panels